The four roles of a Springboard volunteer (and how you can become one)

 It requires strong empathy, the ability to listen to (as well as challenge) the principal you work with, and is ultimately a 10-month long construction of an honest, rewarding relationship.

-Often, our volunteers will eventually take on the role of Facilitator.
 Also largely focused on SLPP, this is a key role for the workshops we host throughout the year.
 Strong facilitation skills are a must, as is the ability to hold – and read – a room filled with individuals forming connections based on trust and vulnerability.
 Facilitators also do work in our High Performing Leadership Teams programme, meeting with a group of educational leaders all from the same school.

 Also in our Alumni Services space are Subject Matter Experts.
 This is a more tailored role, depending on the work a principal needs to undertake.
 They might want support during a Talent Management workshop, or require one-on-one assistance getting a unique stakeholder management system off the ground.